I’m going to be honest here. If I never had to make dinner again, it would be too soon. LOL.

 Whenever I see recipes I want to try, I add them to my Pinterest “Dinner Inspiration” board.
 You can check it out right here.
 I will usually only make a recipe if it’s quick, easy, healthy and doesn’t have a million ingredients.

 A Dinner Calendar

 2. Once you have your 15-30 dinner ideas, create a Google calendar called “Dinner”.

 (If you’re unfamiliar with Google Calendars, here are the steps for creating a new one.)

 Enter your dinner ideas on the calendar and set them to repeat however often you’d like.

-I typically have 10 dinners (Sunday-Thursday because we usually get takeout on Fridays and go out to eat on Saturdays) on a 2-week rotation, so I set each dinner to repeat every two weeks.
+I typically have 8 dinners (Sunday-Wednesday because we usually get takeout on Thursdays + Fridays and go out to eat on Saturdays) on a 2-week rotation, so I set each dinner to repeat every two weeks.
 My husband and kids don’t mind eating the same dinners twice a month, but if your family does, you can increase the number of dinners and decrease the repeat frequency. :)

 For Google Calendar repeat steps, check out this page.

 Tip: When you’re entering each dinner and setting the repeat frequency, it’s helpful to enter the link to the recipe in the Description area so it’s handy.
 If you’re super ambitious, you could also cut and paste the ingredients list into the Description area too.
 LOL.

 3. Make your weekly grocery list based on that week’s dinners and the other things you need.
 I use a Google spreadsheet to make my grocery lists (see a sample right here)